Bunk/resume/public/resume.md

 Samurai are servant warriors known for their virtue—which is my mindset approaching software development.
-I have a passion for solving complicated problems using the simplest possible solution, and seek to work with other like-minded polyglots who utilize the right tools for the job at hand.
+I have a passion for solving complicated problems using the simplest possible solution and seek to work with other like-minded polyglots who utilize the right tools for the job at hand.
 I strive to humbly delight consumers of my work, and am a life-long, continuous student of the software development community.